sachiteke/Python-Personal-Projects/README.md

 # Python-Personal-Projects
-A few simple projects implementing stacks, queues, and the basic data structures of python.
+A few simple projects implementing OOPS, stacks, queues, and other basic data structures of python.